ChrisOrgan/Covid_Analysis/readme_master.txt

 - **Publication notes**
     - **Action list**
-        - To indirectly check how differences in genome quality impact our results, we will bootstrap the `Nextstrain` tree.
-Separately, we will also re-do the analyses without the three outliers that have long terminal branch lengths.
+        - To indirectly assess how sampling impacts our results, particularly regarding genome quality, we subsample the `Nextstrain` tree 1000 times.
+For each subsample, we randomly choose 1,000 out of 4,645 genomes and then re-do the punctuation regression.
-            - To further screen for outliers, we will check the GISAID multiple sequence alignment.
-            - *My workflow*
+            - We calculate the median and percentile-based 95% confidence interval (CI) for each statistic.
+            - We still find little evidence for punctuated evolution (*β<sub>median</sub>* = -0.0000000000035,
+              95% CI = [-0.0000000000054, -0.0000000000021],
+              *P<sub>median</sub>* = 0.99;
+              *R<sup>2</sup><sub>median</sub>* = -1.50).
+                - The distribution does not include zero, but the minimum and maximum values, while negative, are negligibly small.
+        - Separately, we also re-do the punctuation regression without potential outliers.
             - Based on the regression scatter plot and the tree plot, we subjectively identify four outliers (descending order):
                 - Fujian/IM3520004T/2020 (China, Asia)
                 - SouthAfrica/R02606/2020 (South Africa, Africa)
                 - DRC/KN-0051/2020 (DRC, Africa)
                 - Scotland/EDB146/2020 (Scotland, Europe)
             - We use the interquartile range (IQR) method to detect outliers more objectively.
                 - We define outliers as data points that are either: (1) lower than Q1 - 3 x IQR; or (2) higher than Q3 + 3 x IQR.
+                - We detect twelve outliers, all of which are higher than the upper (outer) fence.
+            - We check each outlier sequence to assess whether the long terminal branch lengths are because of real novelties or sequencing errors.
+                - We first download the GISAID multiple sequence alignment (MSA) on 6 June.
+                    - The GISAID team removed duplicate and low-quality sequences (>5% NNNNs) and only used complete ones (>29,000 bp).
+                    - The resulting MSA, inferred using `MAFFT` v7.429 (Katoh and Standley 2013), contains 32,405 genomes.
+                - Below are qualitative assessments for the sequences (descending order):
+                    - Fujian/IM3520004T/2020
+                        - This sequence has unique insertions at sites 6,387, 6,407, and 26,713, deletions at sites 23,904, 29,718,
+                          and 29,790-29,874, and a G15543A mutation.
+There are clusters of badly-aligned sequencing errors at sites 29,728-29,735 and 29,875-29,903.
+The last region is the alignment ends that tend to have high error rates, which `Nextstrain` did mask.
+                    - SouthAfrica/R02606/2020
+                        - There are clusters of potentially badly-aligned sequencing errors at sites 7,630-7,648 and 18,230-18,298.
+This sequence has unique T8329G, C11499A, G11501C, C13620T, T23437A, T26631A, T26651A,
+                          G28895T, and T29604A mutations.
+                    - DRC/KN-0051/2020
+                        - This sequence is not in the MSA, likely because it has, based on the comment at GISAID, long stretches of NNNs (8.70% of overall sequence).
+                    - Scotland/EDB146/2020
+                        - This sequence has unique G15079A, A17199G, T17200A,
+                          G17567A, G23561A, and G29058A mutations.
+The second
+                          and third ones are next to each other and seem like artifacts.
+                    - Senegal/640/2020
+                        - This sequence has long stretches of NNNs, which do not seem to result in badly-aligned sites.
+This sequence also has a unique G29372A mutation.
+There is a cluster of likely badly-aligned sequencing errors at sites 29,375-29,389.
+                    - USA/TX-HMH0427/2020
+                        - This sequence has the C21575T mutation, which occurred on a site that De Maio et al. (2020) recommended masking because it is highly homoplasic.
+                            - Note that a highly homoplasic site means that its variants are either frequent mutations or sequencing errors.
+                    - Luxembourg/LNS0522318/2020
+                        - This sequence is not in the MSA, likely because it has, based on the comment at GISAID, long stretches of NNNs (5.05% of overall sequence).
+                    - Australia/NT18/2020
+                        - This sequence has mutations G3564T, G8790T, G13571K,
+                          G14277T, and G24933T, which occurred on sites that De Maio et al. (2020) recommended masking because they have a high proportion of ambiguous characters.
+This sequence also has mutations G11535T and G14277T, which occurred on sites that are highly homoplasic and whose variants only come from a single lab.
+This sequence also has unique G15769K, G25770A, and G29176T mutations.
+                    - USA/TX-HMH0391/2020
+                        - This sequence has a unique C26822T mutation.
+                    - Senegal/328/2020
+                        - Several nucleotides at sites 2,825-2,831 that come after a long stretch of NNNs seem like badly-aligned sequencing errors.
+This sequence has further long stretches of NNNs.
+There is a cluster of likely badly-aligned sequencing errors at sites 29,375-29,384.
+                    - USA/AZ-TG271435/2020
+                        - This sequence has a unique C10954T mutation.
+                    - USA/TX-HMH0428/2020
+                - Generally, all twelve sequences are well-aligned.
+                - It is highly likely that at least four of the twelve have an inflated total path length.
-                    - We detect twelve outliers.
+            - We re-do the punctuation regression without the twelve outliers.
+            - We still find little evidence for punctuated evolution (*β* = -0.0000000000019 ± 0.000000034, *P* = 0.99;
+              *R<sup>2</sup>* = -2.67).
         - We decided to re-do our regression analyses using a non-subsampled SARS-CoV-2 tree, built from high-quality genomes.
             - One weakness of the analyses with the subsampled tree is that we